Pottery

 Hand building

-• just rolling out the clay and wrapping it round ready-made shapes or tubes to form vases, for example; can make square shapes as well
+• Just rolling out the clay and wrapping it around ready-made shapes or tubes to form vases, for example; you can make square shapes as well.

 Throwing